Will my train be running during the rail strikes?

 CrossCountry

-From the hub at Birmingham New Street there will be one train an hour on most of the key routes: Bournemouth via Reading and Southampton; Leeds, York, Newcastle and Edinburgh (though the service is sparse and finishing earlier, the further north you go; Leicester; and Manchester via Wolverhampton and Stafford.
+From the hub at Birmingham New Street there will be one train an hour on most of the key routes: Southampton via Reading and Winchester; Leeds, York, Newcastle and Edinburgh (though the service is sparse and finishing earlier, the further north you go; Leicester; and Manchester via Wolverhampton and Stafford.

 Chiltern Railways